 Their last argument explains that leaders must y express what the group thinks and make them matter.
 Their group’s ideas, values, and priorities should be taken and carried out in reality.

-An effective leader helps their group realize their goals and create a world where its values are lived out and their potential is fulfilled.
+An effective leader helps their group realize its goals and create a world where its values are lived out, and its potential is fulfilled.

 There is no specific set of ways to become a great leader.
 Each person has their characteristics and way of doing things, and it may take a lot of trial and error to know the best approach for you.

 You may not be born with suave and exceptional communication skills.
 But with the right amount of passion, dedication, and effort, you’ll be charming your way into bringing your business to success in no time.